Priscilla-Prisca, early Christian

 They offered Paul work, and shelter in their home as well.

-They were to be generous, loyal friends.
+They proved to be generous, loyal friends.

 These 1st century Roman statues are of Gratidia and Gratidius Libanus, not of Prisca and Aquila, but they are a beautiful image of love and mutual support between husband and wife.
 The woman in particular radiates strength and calm.

-Prisca instructs Apollos
+Priscilla instructs Apollos

 Read Acts 18: 18-26